Azure/azure-databricks-operator/docs/resources.md

     - *NOTE:* If you don't have the Prometheus-Operator installed, the ServiceMonitor CRD will not be available to you
 - Custom metrics exposed by the Operator can be found by searching for `databricks_` inside the Prometheus web ui
 - Metrics follow the naming guidlines recommended by Prometheus
-- A Grafana dashboard compatible `configmap` is provided for use via `config/prometheus/grafana-dashboard-configmap.yaml`
-    - The dashboard provides you metrics regarding the health of your operator (upstream databricks call success/failure rates and general health of the operator)
-    - If Prometheus-Operator is being used ensure the configmap is modified to be deployed in the same namespace
-    - If you are not using Grafana/Prometheus-Operator, then the json can be extracted and imported manually

 ### How to access the Prometheus instance
 - Have the operator installed and running locally.
 See [deploy.md](https://github.com/microsoft/azure-databricks-operator/blob/master/docs/deploy.md)